SeanKilleen/seankilleen.github.io/_posts/2019-01-14-tutorial-reading-list-feedly-azure-functions.md

 ### Adding some Nuget Packages

-I ~~happen to know~~ discovered along the way that we'll need some nuget packgaes so you may want to install them.
+I ~~happen to know~~ discovered along the way that we'll need some nuget packages so you may want to install them.
 The commands to do this via the terminal are:

 * `dotnet add package Microsoft.Azure.KeyVault`
 * `dotnet add package Microsoft.Azure.Services.AppAuthentication`